Bullers Wood School for Boys

 Bullers Wood School for Boys is comprehensive boys’ free school which accepts pupils from ages 11 to 16.
 It is located on Chislehurst Road, in Bickley, part of the London Borough of Bromley.
 It is a member of the Bullers Wood Multi Academy Trust, along with Bullers Wood School.

 History

 Bullers Wood School for Boys opened in 2018, with the capacity for up to 900 new school places for boys to meet the growing demand in the area.
 Initial proposals for the school were rejected in January 2017, and although planning permission was granted that October, the council reversed their decision in January 2018 due to concerns on traffic.
 For the first few months after the school's opening, students were learning in a temporary facility nearby.
 Eventually the council's decision was overturned and permission for the school's construction was granted by a government inspector in December 2018.

+In 2023 it was rated "good" by Ofsted.